 Child Protection Policy

-Written by Jo-Sifu Mark Ringer
+Written by Jo-Sifu Mark Ringer, chief instructor and co-founder.

 Implemented April 2012.
-Last updated January 2024.
+Last updated August 2024.

 Introduction